STOP - Peyton Manning, QB, Denver Broncos

 UNDER CONSTRUCTION - Bishop Sankey, RB, Tennessee Titans

 Sankey's skill set isn't under construction, but his value in fantasy land is still to be determined (or built).
-If he can impress his coaches in training camp and beat out the combination of Shonn Greene and Dexter McCluster, the rookie out of Washington could turn into quite the fantasy draft bargain.
+He failed to impress his coaches (or fantasy owners) in the preseason and remains behind the combination of Shonn Greene and Dexter McCluster on the depth chart.
+The rookie out of Washington could turn into quite the fantasy draft bargain if he sees the field later this eyar.
 Of course, any potholes in his path to the top spot on the Titans depth chart would turn Sankey into this year's Montee Ball circa 2013.

 DO NOT ENTER - Knowshon Moreno, RB, Miami Dolphins

 Last season, Moreno was the ugly duckling who turned into a swan.
 Heading into 2014,, I think his most recent campaign will be his "swan song."
-The fifth-best runner based on fantasy points in '13, Moreno is now in danger of losing out on a starting role with the Dolphins.
-Coming off a bad offseason that saw him leave Peyton Manning and require an arthroscopic knee procedure, Moreno is someone to avoid in most drafts.
+The fifth-best runner based on fantasy points in '13, Moreno is at best splitting carries with Lamar Miller for the Dolphins.
+Coming off a bad offseason that saw him leave Peyton Manning and require an arthroscopic knee procedure, Moreno is someone to avoid in most drafts until the later rounds.

 YIELD - Sammy Watkins, WR, Buffalo Bills